dotmain/WebSynthesis/README.md

 For commercial intelligent and thinking machine non entertainment purpose licenses, thinking machine and thinking web synthesis licenses, inteligent machine engineering or congitive and synthetic intelligence consulting, please contact me. discord: .gg/qEaspkC

-### Intelligent and thinking machines, along with thinking web synthesis functionality and synthetic inteligence are a mainvolume / planetever protected intelectual property.
+### Intelligent and thinking machines, along with thinking web and machine synthesis and synthetic intelligence are a mainvolume / planetever protected intelectual property.
 ™

 @mainvolume
 mainvolume.com
 planetever.com

+We are gonna license synthesis to revolutionize machines.